Pregnant Jessica Simpson Glows While Prepping Friendsgiving Feast

 Stewart and Simpson joked in one of the three videos that Simpson posted to her Instagram.
 Stewart offered some safety tips while making a pumpkin pie topped with a meringue, using a blow torch to flambé the top of the pie.

-“Be careful, don’t burn it,” Stewart cautioned in the video, while standing a safe distance from the blowtorch — and Simpson — while yielding a fire extinguisher.
+“Be careful, don’t burn it,” Stewart cautioned in the video while standing a safe distance from the blowtorch — and Simpson — while yielding a fire extinguisher.

 Simpson also joined Stewart in making a green bean casserole, a classic Thanksgiving side dish.
 Stewart topped the casserole off with fresh onion rings, while Simpson mused that her families tradition is to use Cheez Wiz on theirs.

 In a final video posted about the event, Simpson is joined by girlfriends around a lavishly decorated table.
 Simpson shows off her growing baby bump in a flowing, colorful dress with bell sleeves.
-The former reality star had her long blond hair in loose curls that fell around her shoulders, and was all smiles while she put the final touches on her table and casserole.
+The former reality star had her long, blond hair in loose curls that fell around her shoulders and was all smiles while she put the final touches on her table and casserole.

 View this post on Instagram